hai-vr/documentation/docs/products/xyvr/search.md

 - `on:vrchat` Finds users who are currently online on VRChat.
 "Online on website" is considered to be offline.
 - `on:cluster` Finds users who are currently online on Cluster.
 - `on:chilloutvr` Finds users who are currently online on ChilloutVR.
+- `:confusables` Converts some cyrillic and special characters visually similar to latin when searching for names.

+## `:confusables`

+Some users may have names that contain characters that are used in a misleading manner to look like Latin characters.

+For example, in the following example name `Kаmeliаnа`, the `а` are actually the [Cyrillic letter A](https://en.wikipedia.org/wiki/A_(Cyrillic)), not the Latin letter A.

+You can try the special command `:confusables` to attempt a search that replaces those characters with their equivalent Latin characters.

+Searching for `:confusables kameliana` will find that user.